saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/shortest-path.md

 The shortest path algorithm is used to find the shortest path between nodes in a graph.
 One of the most common algorithms for this purpose is Dijkstra's algorithm.
 Below is a simple application in Rust demonstrating how Dijkstra's algorithm works.

-Here is a simple implementation of the shortest path graph algorithm in Rust:

 ```rust
 use std::collections::{BinaryHeap, HashMap};
 use std::cmp::Ordering;